 Deep Security provides a single platform for server security to protect physical, virtual, and cloud servers as well as hypervisors and virtual desktops.
 Tightly integrated modules easily expand to offer in-depth defenses, including anti-malware, web reputation, intrusion prevention, firewall, integrity monitoring, and log inspection.
-It is an agent-based options that can all be managed through a single console across physical, virtual, and cloud server deployments.
+It is available in agentless and agent-based options that can all be managed through a single console across physical, virtual, and cloud server deployments.